 A recent Practice Pad column of mine explored an Elvin Jones-inspired fill with humble origins as a four-note outline (Ex.
 1).
-As the art of most transcriptions can complete a sound picture only part way, the player’s ear is all important in terms of guiding the relative speed and dynamic flow of such a flourish of notes (Ex.
+As the art of most transcriptions can complete a sound picture only partway, the player’s ear is all-important in terms of guiding the relative speed and dynamic flow of such a flourish of notes (Ex.
 2).
 The challenge of the column was to decide upon the most accurate way to notate something that seems to defy such cut-and-dry representation, however exotic the rhythmic groupings might be (we tried using quintuplets, septuplets, etc.).
 For the benefit of my students and the readers of DRUM!, I decided upon Ex.
 3 as the best way to write out this Elvin-inspired connecting device.
 While the triplets (or sextuplets) remain the same, the accents combined with the note grouping/visual cues should provide the closest way to describe the indescribable.
-Thus is the mystery and beauty of music.
+This is the mystery and beauty of music.